8BallDuVal/PlotlyGraphingCalculator/README.md

 ********************************************************************************************************************************
 Some notes about how to enter a function:
-For this program, Python requires that you include an asterisk ('*') in between each variable and number.
+For this program, Python requires that you include an asterisk (*) in between each variable and number.
+To raise a variable to a power, you must use two asterisks (**).
 For example, if you wanted to enter the function:

-6x**2+5x-3
+6x^2+5x-3

 You would have to make sure and enter it in as it is below to avoid any error messages:
 6*x**2+5*x-3